sumit-raj10/firstrepo-demo/README.md

 # firstrepo-demo
-This is my git repository
+This is my git repository.
+Author - Sumit Raj